LumingSun/ML4DB-paper-list/README.md

 * Updatable Learned Index with Precise Positions (VLDB 2021)
 * The Case for Learned In-Memory Joins (arXiv 2021)
 * Bounding the Last Mile: Efficient Learned String Indexing (arXiv 2021)
+* FINEdex: A Fine-grained Learned Index Scheme for Scalable and Concurrent Memory Systems (VLDB 2022)
+* The next 50 Years in Database Indexing or: The Case for Automatically Generated Index Structures (VLDB 2022)
+* The Concurrent Learned Indexes for Multicore Data Storage (Transactions on Storage 2022)

 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）
 * AutoAdmin 'What-if' Index Analysis Utility (SIGMOD 1998)